-- A very linear, A to B to C, understanding (ie model) of “cancer” formation, that is based on 19th-20th century classical Physics models.
+- A linear, A to B to C, understanding (ie model) of cancer formation, that is based on 19th-20th century classical Physics models.

-As Niels Bohr (Nobel Prize Winner: Physics) pointed out 50 years ago, this model does not relate well to living systems – biology, disease process, etc.
+As Niels Bohr (Nobel Prize, Physics) pointed out 50 years ago, this model does not relate well to living systems – biology, disease process, etc.

 Bohr Niels.
 Atomic Theory and the Description of Nature.
 Cambridge University Press 1961, pp22-23.

 A basic feature of a complex system, like a small group of molecules, or a whole weather system, is that it has ’emergent properties’ – that are the outcomes of the many interactions that happen between the components of that system.
-These emergent properties are not ‘tied’ directly to any one of the many components of the system, and they can be very hard, or near impossible to predict.
-The expression, ‘greater than the sum of their parts’, is often used to explain ’emergent properties’ of a complex system.
+These emergent properties are not tied directly to any one of the many components of the system, and they can be very hard, or virtually impossible, to predict.
+The expression, “greater than the sum of their parts”, is often used to describe a complex system and its emergent properties.

-Now, to start to see how this example relates to “cancerous” growths, every unique snowflake can be thought of representing a completely unique occurrence of a “cancer” in an individual human being.
-It is well established, that regardless of where a “cancer” is found in the body, and from what kind of cells it arises – and so what “cancer” classification it receives at time of initial diagnosis – there are “striking” differences between one cancer and another even when classified exactly the same.
+To see how this example relates to cancerous growths, every unique snowflake can be thought of, by analogy, as representing a completely unique occurrence of a cancerous emergent property in an individual human being.
+It is well established, that regardless of where a cancer is found in the body, and from what kind of cell it grows from (and so what cancer classification it receives at time of diagnosis), there are big differences between one cancer and another even when classified as exactly the same.

-Another common example of ’emergent properties’, is the shape and overall movement formed by swarms of birds.
+Another common example of an emergent property, is the shape and overall movement formed by swarms of birds.

 - In the first two photos below, A & B, a brain tumor is shown, with ‘branches’ extending into the surrounding normal tissue.
-Photo B is a close-up of the branches (called ‘dendrites’).
-This kind of occurrence is usually termed “malignant” and “invasive”.
-These words suggest that the cancer cells are deliberately “bad” and are trying to “invade” and takeover the surrounding normal cells and tissue.
-But this is merely an out-of-date interpretation of what is happening, not a ‘fact’, as explained further below.
+Photo B is a close-up of these branches (called dendrites).
+This kind of cancerous tumor is usually termed “malignant” and “invasive”.
+These words suggest that the cancer cells are deliberately “bad” and are trying to “invade” and take over the surrounding normal cells and tissue.
+But this is merely a (Bronze Age) very out of date and unscientific interpretation of what is happening.

-- In the next set of images below (A-D), using a systems theory approach, the researchers show the ’emergent properties’ (in this case, the shapes) of simulated growing tumors.
-What they did, was calculate the physical ’emergent properties’ of the simulated cancer cells in their ‘microenvironments’ (very small spaces) of the tumor, as a result of the complex interactions between the cancer cells, and between the cancer cells and the surrounding tissue.
+- In the next set of images below (A-D), using a Systems Theory approach, the researchers show the emergent properties (in this case, the physical shapes) of simulated, growing cancerous tumors.
+What they did, was calculate the emergent properties of the simulated cancer cells of a tumor as a result of the complex interactions between those cancer cells and the surrounding cells and tissues.

-Notice how these calculations result in dendritic branches just as in the photos of an actual tumor seen above in the first set of photos!
-(A & B).
+Notice how these calculations result in dendritic branches just as in the real photos of an actual tumor seen above in the first set of photos (A & B)!

-What this shows, amongst many things, is that what we might think about a “cancer”, that seems to us “bad” and “invasive”, which are words that make it sound like the cancer cells are deliberately trying to be harmful to their ‘host’ (the human being or other animal with the cancer), are actually just the ’emergent properties’ of the problem microenvironments, that happen in unpredictable, complex ways – just like “bad” spots of complex weather patterns do just happen.
-There is no “bad” intention of the cancer cells.
+What this research indicates, among many other ideas, is that what we might think about a cancer as seemingly consisting of “bad” and “invasive” cells, which are words that make it sound like the cancer cells are deliberately trying to do harm to their ‘host’ (the human being or other animal with the cancer), is actually simply the emergent properties of the problematic cellular microenvironments (very small anatomical dimensions).
+These emergent properties can also happen in unpredictable, complex ways, just like spots of complex weather patterns just happen; there is no “bad” intention of the cancer cells.

-The other major understanding gained from this and other similar research, and more generally thinking about cancer using a systems theory approach (as explained above), is that normalizing the microenvironments of a tumor can very dramatically influence how a “cancer” spreads, changes or does not change, or even shrinks and disappears.
+The other major understanding gained from this and other similar research, and more generally thinking about cancer using a Systems Theory approach (as explained above), is that normalizing the microenvironments of and around a cancerous tumor (‘noeplasm’) can critically influence how a cancer behaves, spreads or not, changes or does not change, and even shrinks and disappears.